zhenkewu/CFRL/docs/source/introduction/getting_started.rst

 rather than their biased proxies.

-We refer interested readers to `Kusner et al. (2017) <https://arxiv.org/abs/1703.06856>`_ for a detailed discussion of counterfactual fairness in the single-stage prediction setting, and to `Wang et al. (2025) <https://arxiv.org/abs/2501.06366>`_ for a detailed discussion of counterfactual fairness in the reinforcement learning setting.
+We refer interested readers to `Kusner et al. (2017) <https://arxiv.org/abs/1703.06856>`_ for a detailed discussion of counterfactual fairness in the single-stage predictions setting, and to `Wang et al. (2025) <https://arxiv.org/abs/2501.06366>`_ for a detailed discussion of counterfactual fairness in the reinforcement learning setting.